danish9661/Arduino-simulator/openhw-studio-emulator-danish/README.md

 | `wokwi-potentiometer` | Rotary analog potentiometer (ADC input) |
 | `wokwi-slide-potentiometer` | Slide analog potentiometer (ADC input) |
 | `wokwi-neopixel-matrix` | WS2812B addressable RGB LED matrix |

+### 🛠️ Dynamic Component Management

+The emulator now supports runtime injection of custom components.
+- **Backend Sync**: The frontend polls for newly approved components and injects them into the browser-side registry.
+- **FS Integration**: When an admin approves a component, the backend writes the component files directly into `src/components/`, making them permanent parts of the library on server restart.
+- **Zero-Touch Pipeline**: Allows community-contributed Wokwi components to be integrated without manual code changes or redeployments.

+### 🛡️ Modular Circuit Validation Engine

+Before a simulation begins, the emulator runs the **FullCircuitValidator** to ensure students haven't made critical electronics errors.
+- **Graph-Based Adjacency**: Builds a complex map of every connected pin across the entire canvas.
+- **Physics Propagation**: Traces paths back to power sources (5V, VCC) through passive components like resistors.
+- **Smart Safety Rules**:
+    - **Current Limiting**: Detects if an LED is connected directly to a power source without a current-limiting resistor.
+    - **Short Circuit Detection**: Identifies direct GND-to-VCC paths that would cause "virtual smoke".
+    - **Pin Conflict**: Warns if multiple outputs are driving the same node.
+- **Halt on Error**: If validation fails, the engine returns a list of specific errors that are displayed in the UI, and the simulation is prevented from starting until fixed.

 ---